 Cindy McCain has described her migraine pain as torture.
 "It feels like someone swung an axe and hit me in the forehead," she says of one of her headaches.
-The attacks were especially bad during Sen. John McCain's presidential campaign in 2008.
+The attacks were especially bad during her late husband Sen. John McCain's presidential campaign in 2008.
 The bright lights from cameras often triggered headaches.
 "Sunglasses are a migraine sufferer's best friend," Cindy McCain says.

 Hall of Fame quarterback Troy Aikman started having headaches when he was a boy.
 "When you make a living getting hit, almost everyone has a headache, so it's not something that's much talked about," Aikman says.
 Constant travel and missed sleep made them worse.
-Migraine triggers vary among people, but travel can disrupt your regular routine and lead to migraines.
+Migraine triggers vary among people, but travel can disrupt your regular routine and lead to headaches.
 Even weather changes and motion sickness can trigger them.

 Head pain sidelined former Denver Bronco Terrell Davis during the 1998 Super Bowl.
 "I was seeing double and triple," he says.
 After taking medicine, Davis scored a touchdown and was named the game's MVP.
-When he first started having migraines, Davis didn't tell anyone.
+When he first started having migraine headaches, Davis didn't tell anyone.
 "I thought people would think I was crazy," he says.
 Now, he avoids foods that may trigger migraines, like chocolate, caffeine, and the food additive MSG.

-You may remember Susan Olsen as pigtailed Cindy Brady on "The Brady Bunch."
-Since her "Brady" days, she's spoken publicly about her migraines.
-"When I suffered my first migraine [at age 11], my doctor kissed me on the forehead and told me I was too conscientious," recalls Olsen.
-She takes triptans to keep her migraines in check.
-As many as 10% of children 15 and under have been affected by migraines.
-More than half will continue to have them as adults too.
+You may remember Susan Olsen as pigtailed Cindy Brady on The Brady Bunch.
+Since her Brady days, she's spoken publicly about her migraines.
+"When I suffered my first migraine [at age 11], my doctor kissed me on the forehead and told me I was too conscientious," Olsen says.
+She takes triptans to keep her headaches in check.
+Up to 10% of children 15 and under have been affected by migraines.
+Many will continue to have them as adults, too.

 This tool does not provide medical advice.
 See additional information: